shakacode/react_on_rails/docs/api/view-helpers-api.md

   - **props:** Ruby Hash which contains the properties to pass to the react object, or a JSON string.
 If you pass a string, we'll escape it for you.
   - **prerender:** enable server-side rendering of a component.
 Set to false when debugging!
   - **id:** Id for the div, will be used to attach the React component.
 This will get assigned automatically if you do not provide an id.
 Must be unique.
   - **html_options:** Any other HTML options get placed on the added div for the component.
 For example, you can set a class (or inline style) on the outer div so that it behaves like a span, with the styling of `display:inline-block`.
+You may also use an option of `tag: "span"` to replace the use of the default DIV tag to be a SPAN tag.
   - **trace:** set to true to print additional debugging information in the browser.
 Defaults to true for development, off otherwise.
 Only on the **client side** will you will see the `railsContext` and your props.
   - **random_dom_id:** True to automatically generate random dom ids when using multiple instances of the same React component on one Rails view.
 - **options if prerender (server rendering) is true:**